Current Lab Members

 Emma Phelps

-Emma Phelps is a third-year undergraduate student at Oklahoma State University.
+Emma Phelps is a fourth-year undergraduate student at Oklahoma State University.
 She is pursuing a Bachelor of Science in Psychology with a minor in Child Development along with a General Honors Completion Degree.
-She aims to get her EdS in School Psychology to become a school child psychologist.
+She is currently applying to grad school and aims to get her EdS in School Psychology to become a school child psychologist.
 Her broad interests include studies of attachment styles, parent-child relationships, children and their impact in future life, as well as neuropsychiatric disorders such as PTSD, OCD and ADHD.

 Emily Wolfe